Blockstream/green_ios/README.md

 ### Deps:

-For Debian Stretch
+For Debian Stretch:

-* sudo apt-get update && sudo apt-get install build-essential python3-pip ninja-build clang wget autoconf pkg-config libtool
+* sudo apt-get update && sudo apt-get install build-essential python3-pip ninja-build clang wget autoconf pkg-config libtool swig (optional)
 * sudo pip3 install meson or pip3 install --user meson

 For Mac OSX:

-Install xcode and brew if not installed, then
+Install Xcode and brew if not installed, then

-* brew update && brew install ninja automake autoconf libtool gnu-sed python3 wget pkg-config
+* brew update && brew install ninja automake autoconf libtool gnu-sed python3 wget pkg-config swig (optional)
 * pip3 install --user meson
 * xcode-select --install

+You may also need to change your PATH environment variable to add $HOME/Library/Python/3.6/bin

 If you want to target Android you will need to download the NDK and set the ANDROID_NDK env variable to the directory you uncompress it to, for example